|Spider Rigging aka, tight-lining, vertical trolling, fishing with a lot of rods, etc.

 your odds by 8 times or more??
 Before spider rigging 8 rods on your boat make sure you are in compliance with local and state laws

-(some states limit fishermen to 2 poles each).
+(some states limit fishermen to 1 or 2 poles each).

 If you're using the right bait and fishing at the proper depth, spider rigging will definitely help increase your catches.